Separate mass scaling of the widths of the rapidity distributions for mesons and baryons at energies available at the Facility for Antiproton and Ion research: Results on width of rapidity distribution

-Fig.\ref{width_data} represents the same plots of Fig.\ref{width}, but with the experimental data (of ref. \cite{ AGS1, AGS2,data} and \cite{phi_NA49_3}) of Fig.\ref{rapidity} of this article.
-It is interesting to note that though there is quantitative difference between the two plots, which is not unexpected, the general trend agrees well for experimental data and UrQMD prediction.
-For the experimental data also the mesons and baryons separately follow mass ordering, but taken together, the mass ordering is violated at $\Lambda$.
-To see the possible effect of underestimation of the $\phi$ meson yield in UrQMD model on the mass ordering of the width of rapidity distribution, the width of the rapidity distribution of $\phi$ meson, both from UrQMD and experimental data, are plotted in Fig.\ref{phi_comparisn} and compared with the result obtained for $\Lambda$ with UrQMD generated data.
-It can be readily seen from this figure that the difference between experimental and UrQMD estimated $\phi$ - rapidity width for most of the studied energies lie within the error bars.
-Such observation implies that even though the experimental values of the rapidity distribution of $\phi$ differ from UrQMD prediction, such differences do not have any significant effect on our result on the mass ordering violation of the width of the rapidity distribution on beam rapidity for the studied hadrons.\\
+Figure \ref{width} represents the width of the rapidity distributions as a function of beam rapidity for studied mesons and baryons for UrQMD generated central $Au+Au$ collision.
+As expected from the kinematical point of view, the lighter particles are found to have larger rapidity width.
+From this plot, a scaling behavior of the width of the rapidity distribution with beam rapidity is readily evident.
+Friese \textit{et al.} \cite{phi_NA49_2} have reported similar results for Pb+Pb collision with NA49 data.
+It is interesting to note from Figs. \ref{width}(a) and \ref{width}(b) that, although mesons and baryons separately follow mass ordering, such mass ordering is violated if the studied hadrons are taken together [Fig. \ref{width}(c)].
+Figure \ref{width_data} contains the same plots as Fig.\ref{width}, but with the experimental data (of refs. \cite{data1, data2, data3, data4, data5, AGS1, AGS2, AGS3, AGS4, AGS5, AGS6, AGS7}) of Fig. \ref{rapidity} of this article.
+It can be readily seen from Fig.\ref{width_data} that for the experimental data also the mass ordering exists only when mesons and baryons are taken separately.
+Mass ordering gets disturbed if these hadrons are taken together.
+To see the possible effect of underestimation of the yield of UrQMD generated $\phi$ mesons on the mass ordering of the width of the rapidity distribution, the widths of the rapidity distributions of the $\phi$ meson, from both UrQMD and experimental data, are plotted in Fig. \ref{phi_comparisn} and compared with the result obtained for $\Lambda$ with UrQMD generated data.
+Clearly the rapidity width of $\Lambda$ is larger than the rapidity width of UrQMD and experimental $\phi$.
+Such an observation implies that, even though the experimental values of the rapidity distribution of $\phi$ differ from UrQMD prediction, such differences do not have any significant effect on our result for the mass ordering violation of the width of the rapidity distribution with beam rapidity for the studied hadrons.